zopefoundation/zc.zk/src/zc/zk/README.txt

 - Added tree import and export.
 - Added recursive node-deletion API.
 - Added symbolic-links.
+- properties set and update methods now accept positional mapping objects (or iterables of items) as well as keyword arguments.
 - Added convenience access to low-level ZooKeeper APIs.
 - Added ``OPEN_ACL_UNSAFE`` and ``READ_ACL_UNSAFE`` (in ``zc.zk``),
   which are mentioned by the ZooKeeper docs. but not included in the